- Enterprise Blockchain Features You Must Know

 Requirements of a good Blockchain Enterprise Solution

-Blockchain, when looked at in the public system versus when operating in an Enterprise ecosystem, shows a completely different picture.
+Blockchain, when looked at in the public system versus when operating in an enterprise ecosystem, shows a completely different picture.
 And the differences are not just in the face of the Blockchain use cases in the enterprise but also in terms of the specifics that are demanded in terms of features or requirements.

 For an enterprise blockchain solution, the expected requirements from the technology revolve around:

 For use cases of blockchain technology to emerge, it is important that the mechanism followed is based on permissioned viewing.
-The technology when operating in a business setup should only allow viewing of the information to the authorized stakeholders and not everyone in the company and the world.
+The technology, when operating in a business setup, should only allow viewing of the information to the authorized stakeholders and not everyone in the company and the world.

-Although very closely related to Privacy, the security functionality is also very different in the case of Enterprise Blockchain as compared to the Public Blockchain system.
+Although very closely related to privacy, the security functionality is also very different in the case of Enterprise Blockchain as compared to the Public Blockchain system.

-But, since Enterprise Blockchain works exactly opposite of it, blockchain app developers are expected to keep the throughput time to an absolute low.
+But, since enterprise blockchain works exactly opposite of it, blockchain app developers are expected to keep the throughput time to an absolute low.

 For an enterprise, irrespective of what the revenue size is, saving operational costs is hands down one of the most important elements.
 Businesses prefer working around an operational cost that is not just low but also predictable.
-And so, it becomes an important side note that the Blockchain enterprise application should work on a cost-effective platform which works on stable, predictable transaction fees.
+And so, it becomes an important side note that the Blockchain enterprise application should work on a cost-effective platform that works on stable, predictable transaction fees.

 Here are the platforms that are most commonly considered for developing blockchain use cases by the Enterprise Blockchain Solution Companies around the globe –